elematic/heximal/packages/expressions/README.md

 ### Literals

-Polymer Expressions support number, boolean, string, and map literals.
+Jexpr supports number, boolean, string, and map literals.
 Strings can use either single or double quotes.

 - Numbers: `1`, `1.0`